kondrak/vkQuake2/README.md

 ```
 - make sure your graphics drivers support Vulkan (run `vulkaninfo` to verify) - if not, you should either update them or find a package that is best suited for your hardware configuration
 - enter the `linux` directory and type `make release` or `make debug` depending on which variant you want to build - output binaries will be placed in `linux/releasex64` and `linux/debugx64` subdirectories respectively

+## Raspberry Pi 4
+Thanks to the effort of [Igalia](https://www.igalia.com/) and their [V3DV Driver](https://blogs.igalia.com/itoral/2020/07/23/v3dv_vulkan_driver_update/), it is possible to compile and run vkQuake2 on Raspberry Pi 4.
+Same build instructions as for Linux apply.

 Running
 ===